ThomasTJdev/WMD/README.md

 * Python libraries requirements in **requirements.txt**

 **Optional tools/software/GIT:**
-_modules which needs them will inform you about it and crash_
+_modules which needs them will inform you about it and just dont run.._
 * GIT: Admin-Finder
 * Aircrack-ng
 * Airomon-ng